Kamahl19/react-starter/DOCS.md

 To easily observe and debug state changes during development, there is `RecoilDebugObserver` in [src/app/providers/Recoil.tsx](./src/app/providers/Recoil.tsx) which logs all state changes.

+In case it's necessary to access the Recoil state outside of the React components tree, there are `getRecoil()`, `getRecoilPromise()`, `setRecoil()` and `resetRecoil()` in [src/app/providers/Recoil.tsx](./src/app/providers/Recoil.tsx) which serve as an escape hatch to get/set the Recoil state.

-This project also includes [recoil-persist](https://github.com/polemius/recoil-persist) for persisting and rehydrating Recoil state and [recoil-nexus](https://github.com/luisanton-io/recoil-nexus) as an escape hatch in case a Recoil state needs to be accessed outside of the React tree.
+This project also includes [recoil-persist](https://github.com/polemius/recoil-persist) for persisting and rehydrating the Recoil state.

 ## Data Fetching and Mutating